FaradayRF/Faraday-Software/Applications/Telemetry/readme.md

 * `[DATABASE]` Telemetry SQlite database section
  * `FILENAME` Database filename "x.db"
  * `SCHEMANAME` SQLite schema file to setup tables "x.sql"

-* `[TELEMETRY]` Telemetry application section
- * `UNITS` Quantity of Faraday radios connected to computer
- * `UNIT0CALL` Callsign of first radio
- * `UNIT0ID` Node ID of first radio

-Configuring Telemetry consists of changing three parameters for basic use.
-The three configs to change are `UNITS`, `UNIT0CALL`, and `UNIT0ID`.
-These will let Telemetry properly query Proxy to obtain the correct telemetry data.
-Simply replace these values with appropriate data similar to how one configured [proxy.ini](../proxy/proxy.ini).

 ## Running Telemetry